Scale Space’s Acceptable Use Policy (the “AUP”)

 LICENSEE’S RESPONSIBILITY FOR END-USERS

+If your computer equipment has become infected with any form of malicious code intended to cause damage or harm to another end user’s computer or resource, or our network, you must make reasonable attempts to remove all traces from your computer or resource.
 Any computer or resource found to harbour such code is in a position to spread and is, therefore, a security risk to our network and other end users.
 In these circumstances, we will disconnect your internet connection until we are satisfied that your computer or resource is free from such code and the security risk is no longer apparent.

 FAIR USAGE POLICY